 With one of the best Roku devices, you get access to a ton of Roku channels, both free and paid (some of the latter will offer a free trial for new members).
-These include power players like Netflix, Disney Plus, Amazon Prime Video and, now, Peacock.
-Yes, NBCUniversal's new streaming service is finally available on Roku.
+These include power players like Netflix, Disney Plus, Amazon Prime Video, Peacock and HBO Max.

 But the list of best Roku channels doesn't stop with the big-name streaming services.
 Try PBS Kids for children's programming, CuriosityStream for science content or Twitch for free streaming of video gamers playing games.
 There's even a Peloton channel on Roku.